The best dog treats for Labs are tasty yet not too smelly, and healthy too!

 When we train with treats, we don’t just use our dogs normal food however.

 We also provide ‘jackpots’.
-These are treats which are of higher value to our dogs, to help reinforce their good behaviour by giving them instead of plain kibble on occasions.
+These are treats which are of higher value to our dogs, to help reinforce their good behavior by giving them instead of plain kibble on occasions.

 These high value dog training treats can be something yummy from your fridge, like a cold sausage or some roast chicken breast, or something convenient and from a packet that he really loves.